PixelStereo/lekture/README.md

 this is a work in progress… don't expect a working version in the following weeks ;-)

+Development is done under python 2.7.

 ##Install
-You need to install PyQt5 and PyOSC module
+You need to install PyQt5, PyOSC and PyBonjour module

-    brew install PyQt5
+    brew install PyQt5 --with-python --without-python3
     pip install PyOSC
     pip install PyBonjour  --allow-external PyBonjour --allow-unverified PyBonjour